frictionlessdata/frictionless-py/docs/guides/extracting-data.md

  Row([('id', 5), ('capital_id', 4), ('name', 'Spain'), ('population', 47)])]
 ```

-It's really handy to read all your data into memory but it's not always possible as a file can be really big.
+It's really handy to read all your data into memory but it's not always possible if a file is really big.
 For such cases, Frictionless provides streaming functions:

 ```python
 from frictionless import Resource